Omig12/KG-RAG_4_NAPDI/README.md

 ------------
 # Templates

-As described in the diagram above, all of the template items were joined by string concatenation before being passed to the LLMs.
+As described in the diagram above, all template items were joined by string concatenation before being passed to the LLMs.

 ### Template Interaction Query:
 `query = "What are the potential mechanisms that cause an interaction between {NP} products and {Drug} that may cause {AE}?"`